 Some insurance companies do not have local adjusters and will ask you to get 2-3 estimates.
 They will then want to issue a check for the lowest estimate.

 2. If your car is not driveable:

 The insurance company will then assign an adjuster to estimate the damage to your car.
-If your car has been towed to a repair shop or salvage yard, it is very important to have your car moved as quickly as possible to the body shop of your choice.
+If your vehicle has been towed to a repair shop or salvage yard, it is essential to have your vehicle moved as quickly as possible to the body shop of your choice.
 Most of these locations charge a daily storage fee that you may be responsible for paying.

 3. What if my car is “Totaled”?:

 A car that costs more to repair than it was worth before the accident is considered a total loss.
-The insurance company will compare the amount your car could have been sold for before the accident (fair market value) to the estimated cost of repairing your car (plus rental charges and salvage value) and pay you whichever amount is less.
-The fair market value of your car is determined by the current price for a car similar to yours as listed by area car dealerships, newspapers, car value books and websites.
+The insurance company will compare the amount your car could have been sold for before the accident (fair market value) to the estimated cost of repairing your vehicle (plus rental charges and salvage value) and pay you whichever amount is less.
+The fair market value of your car is determined by the current price for a vehicle similar to yours as listed by area car dealerships, newspapers, car value books, and websites.
 Keep in mind that fair market value is negotiable.

 If your car is declared a total loss, you have two options:

 - Accept the total loss value of your car minus the salvage value.
 You keep your car.

 - Accept the total loss value of your car plus the salvage value.
 To do so, you’ll be required to sign your car title over to the insurance company.
 You may also be asked to sign a power of attorney so the insurance company can dispose of your car.